skrub-data/skrub/doc/development/api_vs_testing.rst

-``df_module`` solves a different problem: when a test needs to construct inputs, call a function, and check the output, it must do so in a way that works for all three configurations.  ``df_module`` provides a uniform interface for these test-time concerns.
+``df_module`` solves a different problem: when a test needs to construct inputs, call a function, and check the output, it must do so in a way that works for pandas with numpy dtypes, pandas with nullable dtypes and polars (if available).  ``df_module`` provides a uniform interface for these test-time concerns.

 A test using ``df_module`` is collected once and run three times by pytest: